tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 -------------------------

-Tamarin's built-in adversary model is the classical Dolev-Yao adversary that completely controls the communication network.
-In particular, the Dolev-Yao adversary can eavesdrop on, block, and modify messages sent over the network and inject any messages in his knowledge into the network.
+Tamarin's built-in adversary model is the classical Dolev-Yao adversary that has complete control of the communication network.
+In particular, this adversary can eavesdrop on, block, and modify messages sent over the network and inject any message in his knowledge (he knows or can construct from his knowledge) into the network.

 The Dolev-Yao adversary's control over the communication network is modeled with the following two built-in rules: